-2023 will likely be remembered as the year of Al. Google and other companies were using a plethora of Al tools in travel features, chatbots, maps and Online Travel Agents (OTAs), but 2023 is the year the technology shifted to get really 'generative Al'.
+2023 will likely be remembered as the year of AI.
+Google and other companies were using a plethora of AI tools in travel features, chatbots, maps and Online Travel Agents (OTAs), but 2024 is the year the technology really started to become mainstream and accessible.
 The introduction of ChatGPT and consumer-based Large Language Model (LLM) interaction meant that the general public was able to access processing power and creative development like never before.
-There has been much discussion about the pros and cons of adopting Al tools.
-There any many undisputed benefits of adopting Al tools;
+There has been much discussion about the pros and cons of adopting AI tools, however there any many undisputed benefits of adopting AI tools;